richeney/deployment-scripts/README.md

 ## Gotchas

 Using inline scripts is painful.
+(Worked for me once I'd used the JSON Tools extension which moved the multi-lines to one long string with \n.)

-Use scriptUris.
+The example uses scriptUris.

 ## Upcoming changes